Ruelle transfer operators for contact Anosov flows and decay of correlations: Construction of a `contraction set'

 It follows from Lemma 5.1 that $\tau \in \ff_\theta(\hU)$, so assuming $f \in \ff_\theta(\hU)$, we have $h_a\in \ff_\theta(\hU)$ for all $|a|\leq a'_0$.
 Then $\fa \in \ff_\theta(\hU)$ for all such $a$.
 Moreover, using the analytical dependence of $h_a$ and $\lambda_a$ on $a$ and assuming that the constant $a'_0 > 0$ is sufficiently small, there exists $T = T(a_0')$ such that

 for all $|a| \leq a'_0$.
 Fix $a_0' > 0$ and $T > 0$ and with these properties.
 Taking the constant $T > 0$ sufficiently large, we have $|\fa - f^{(0)}| \leq T\, |a|$ on $\hU$ for $|a| \leq a'_0$.

-The following Lasota-Yorke type inequality is similar to the one in \cite{kn:D}, and in fact the same as the corresponding one in \cite{kn:St2} (although we now use a different metric) and the proof is also the same.
+The following Lasota-Yorke type inequality is similar to that in \cite{D}, and in fact the same as the corresponding one in \cite{St2} (although we now use a different metric) and its proof is also the same.